Hello, gorgeous

 3/4 cup granulated sugar

-1, 4-inch sprig of fresh rosemary
+1, 4-inch sprig of fresh rosemarypinch of sea salt

 3 egg yolks